emmaasmith/noncomplimentary-compliments/README.md

 receipt_email: Email entered
 payment_method: Payment method ID, format is pm_...
 ```
 A second log, `failedPayments.csv`, appends a row for each failed payment with no dedpuing.

-Note: a configured webhook is required for these logs.
+*Note: a configured webhook is required to test these logs.*

 In addition, you can view payments on your [Stripe dashboard](https://dashboard.stripe.com/test/payments).